 Click here to email Orlando Cortinas

 Originally from Los Angeles, California, Sylvia moved to San Antonio in April, 2008 to work at Villa Finale as its Manager of Public Programs.
 In addition to her work at Villa Finale, Sylvia is also active in the National Trust's diversity initiatives and is moderator of the Trust's Latino Preservation Listserv.
 Prior to Villa Finale, Sylvia was Assistant Collections Manager at the Workman and Temple Family Homestead Museum in City of Industry, California.
-Her interest in museums began during a grammar school field trip to the George C. Page Museum; while all her classmates enjoyed the shop, Sylvia was hooked watching volunteers cleaning prehistoric fossils.
+Her interest in museums began during a grammar school field trip to the George C. Page Museum in Los Angeles.
 Sylvia has over 20 years of experience in the museum field, a career she began as a volunteer.
-Among her many eclectic endeavors, Sylvia enjoys reading non-fiction, writing, visiting historic locations and cheering for her hometown Dodgers.
+On her "down-time," Sylvia enjoys reading non-fiction, writing, visiting historic locations, cycling, running and cheering for her hometown Dodgers.

 Education: American and Modern European History; Minor, English Literature, California State University, Long Beach

 Click here to email Sylvia Gonzalez